 Immigration, meanwhile, had become an increasingly potent political issue.
-The Clinton Administration had overseen the implementation of several anti-immigration policies on the border, but hunger and poverty were stronger incentives than border enforcement policies.
+The Clinton administration had overseen the implementation of several anti-immigration policies on the U.S.-Mexico border, but hunger and poverty were stronger incentives than border enforcement policies were deterrents.
 Illegal immigration continued, often at great human cost, but nevertheless fanned widespread anti-immigration sentiment among many American conservatives.
 But George W. Bush used the issue to win re-election and Republicans used it in the 2006 mid-terms, passing legislation—with bipartisan support—that provided for a border “fence.”
 700 miles of towering steel barriers sliced through border towns and deserts.
 Many immigrants and their supporters tried to fight back.
 The spring and summer of 2006 saw waves of massive protests across the country.
 Hundreds of thousands marched in Chicago, New York, and Los Angeles, and tens of thousands marched in smaller cities around the country.
 Legal change, however, went nowhere.
-Moderate conservatives feared upsetting business interests’ demand for cheap, exploitable labor and alienating large voting blocs by stifling immigration and moderate liberals feared upsetting anti-immigrant groups by pushing too hard for liberalization of immigration laws.
+Moderate conservatives feared upsetting business interests’ demand for cheap, exploitable labor and alienating large voting blocs by stifling immigration, and moderate liberals feared upsetting anti-immigrant groups by pushing too hard for liberalization of immigration laws.
 The fence was built and the border was tightened.

 V. The Great Recession

-The Great Recession began, as most American economic catastrophe’s began, with the bursting of a speculative bubble.
+The Great Recession began, as most American economic catastrophes began, with the bursting of a speculative bubble.
 Throughout the 1990s and into the new millennium, home prices continued to climb, and financial services firms looked to cash in on what seemed to be a safe but lucrative investment.
-Especially after the dot-com bubble burst, investors searched for a secure investment that was rooted in clear value and not trendy technological speculation.
-And what could be more secure than real estate?
+After the dot-com bubble burst, investors searched for a secure investment rooted in clear value, rather than in trendy technological speculation.
+What could be more secure than real estate?
 But mortgage companies began writing increasingly risky loans and then bundling them together and selling them over and over again, sometimes so quickly that it became difficult to determine exactly who owned what.